 A New England Drive Through the Mountains:

-This New England drive starts at the Atlantic coast, then continues through Maine's rugged interior and New Hampshire's White Mountains to the rolling Green Mountains of Vermont.
+This New England drive starts at the Atlantic coast, then continues through Maine's rugged interior and New Hampshire's White Mountains.
 The scenery is stunning – there are big views of mountains and white pine forests, and rushing rivers and old mill towns, plus the glory of Mount Washington, the highest peak in the Northeast.

 Trip ideas and itineraries are meant as suggestions only.
 They are intended as ideas and to highlight all there is to see and do in New England.

 With glorious views over Casco Bay and its islands, the largest city in Maine is a popular destination, thanks to its small shops, galleries, restaurants and museums.
 As well as the lively Old Port, visit the boyhood home of the 19th-century poet, Longfellow, and the art and children's museums.

 - Sabbathday Lake Shaker Village, Maine: Shaker community

 This is the last remaining Shaker community, dating back over two centuries.
 The small museum houses reminders of the sect's elegant carpentry and building skills.

 Perhaps the finest public garden in Maine, this was a 60-year labor of love for self-taught horticulturist Bernard McLaughlin.
 Known for its lilacs, iris, day lilies and wildflowers, it's on the Maine Garden and Landscape Trail.